 The Transportation Development Act, Public Utilities Code 99200, authorizes the creation of a Local Transportation Fund in each county for transportation purposes.
 Revenues for the Local Transportation Fund are derived from one-quarter cent of the general statewide sales tax and are returned to the County of origin.
 These funds are received monthly (in-arrears) from the State and are held in trust by the County of Ventura.
 Disbursement of LTF revenues requires a three-step process: apportionment by the Commission, allocation by VCTC staff and disbursement by the County.
-The LTF revenues for the upcoming fiscal year are estimated by the Ventura County Auditor-Controller to be \$38,500,000.
-However, given the current economy, staff will revisit the County's estimate in April/May before the final budget is finalized to adjust for any projected changes.
+The LTF revenues for the upcoming fiscal year are estimated by the Ventura County Auditor-Controller to be \$29.8 million.
+This is a dramatic change from the draft estimate in February of \$38.5 million due to the sudden and sever downturn in the economy caused the COVID-19 pandemic.

-As the administrator of the Local Transportation Funds, VCTC will apportion and allocate \$39,450,000 in the upcoming year.
-Of this amount, \$14,500 is for County Administration, \$747,930 is for Article 3, Bicycle and Pedestrian projects and Class I maintenance projects.
-Local agencies will receive an apportionment of \$32,064,749 based on population to use as Article 4, Public Transportation, Article 8a, Streets and Roads, and Article 8c, Transit.
-In addition to the role of administrator for the LTF, VCTC is a direct recipient of the Local Transportation Funds for planning, administration, and commuter rail programs in the budgeted transfer amounts of \$789,000, \$1,569,728 and \$4,264,093 respectively.
-These funds will be reflected as a fund transfer from LTF to the general fund in the budgeted amount of \$6,622,821.
+As the administrator of the Local Transportation Funds, VCTC will apportion and allocate \$27,610,000 in the upcoming year.
+Of this amount, \$14,500 is for County Administration, \$501,227 is for Article 3, Bicycle and Pedestrian projects and Class I maintenance projects.
+Local agencies will receive an apportionment of \$21,912,670 based on population to use as Article 4, Public Transportation, Article 8a, Streets and Roads, and Article 8c, Transit.
+In addition to the role of administrator for the LTF, VCTC is a direct recipient of the Local Transportation Funds.
+VCTC is budgeted to receive planning funds of \$552,200, administration funds of \$1,981,940, and commuter rail programs funds of \$2,647,463.
+These funds will be reflected as a fund transfer from LTF to the general fund in the budgeted amount of \$5,181,603.

-The administrative LTF amount is approximately \$400,000 higher than last year for funding changes, staffing increases and anticipated studies.
+The administrative LTF amount is approximately \$800,000 higher than last year for funding changes, staffing increases and new studies.
 First, the ADA certification process is no longer eligible for FTA funds and will now be funded with LTF funds while the previously used FTA funds will now be available to local agencies.
-Second, the two new positions (Manager of Government and Community Relations and Program Analyst) are largely funded with LTF Funds.
+Second, one new position, Manager of Government and Community Relations, is partially funded with LTF Funds.
 Finally, there are two new studies planned this fiscal year - the Comprehensive Management plan and the Comprehensive Transportation Plan.
 Additional information about these expenses can be found within the detailed budget tasks.

-The budget also contains \$510,260 of carry-over funds of which \$160,860 is Article 3, Rail funds and \$349,400 of Article 3, Administration and Planning funds in the general fund balance.
+The budget also contains \$367,900 of carry-over funds of which \$157,900 is Article 3, Rail funds and \$210,000 of Article 3, Administration and Planning funds in the general fund balance.